 More about Anne Moller-Racke

-Quoted from the Donum Estate website: “A native of Oberwesel, Germany, Anne Moller-Racke came to California in 1981 and became vineyard manager for Buena Vista Carneros Winery in 1983.
-She was named director of vineyard operations in 1988 and was promoted to vice president of vineyard operations in 1997.
+Quoted from The Donum Estate Winery website: “A native of Oberwesel, Germany, Anne Moller-Racke came to California in 1981 and became vineyard manager for Buena Vista Carneros Winery in 1983.
+She became director of vineyard operations in 1988 and then vice president of vineyard operations in 1997.
 During that time, Anne worked intensively with some of the industry’s foremost authorities, including Andre Tchelistcheff, Dr. Phil Freese and Dr. Paul Skinner.
 She helped establish what is now the Carneros Wine Alliance and brought recognition to Carneros as an American Viticultural Area (AVA).
 Anne was instrumental in developing Buena Vistas Carneros Estate, including today’s Donum Ranch.”

-Touring the winery barn and seeing some of the animals on site.
+Touring The Donum Estate Winery barn and seeing some of the animals on site.
 This really is such an authentic farm, I love visiting wineries which not only are growing grapes, but also really farm and take care of the land.

 Another sculpture I loved, the “Charging Bull” by Arturo Di Modica.

 During my Donum Estate Vineyard tour we did a sneak peak at the NEW Donum Estate Tasting Room and offices which are opening early this fall.
-I am beyond excited for this space to open up and it was so special to see this during the construction.
+I am so excited for this space to open.
+And, it was so special to see this during the construction.
 It is going to be fabulous!

-Post tour it was time for my wine tasting.
+Post-tour it was time for my wine tasting.
 It took place in this very cool vintage-esque space, which I imagine was a barn in it’s earlier days.
-I loved how simple, yet chic, this space was with views of the vineyard and the art.
+I loved how simple, yet chic, this space was with views of The Donum Estate Winery and the art.

 Arriving to my spectacular tasting led by winemaker Dan Fishman.

 The line up of Pinot Noir wines I tasted with winemaker Dan.
-It was very interesting as we tasted not only Pinot Noir from Donum’s Carneros Vineyard, but also some of their Anderson Valley and Russian River Pinot Noir wines.
+We tasted Pinot Noir from Donum’s Carneros Vineyard, but also some from Anderson Valley and Russian River Pinot Noir.
 I LOVE doing side by sides of a similar vintage from a different vineyard, AVA, or even country.
 It lets you taste and compare the flavor profiles, terroir characteristics, and see what really resonates with you.

-Of the wines we tasted, one of my favorites was the Ten Oaks Russian River Pinot Noir, which was a bit jammier with darker fruit (my style) and the pomard clone.
-Winemaker Dan and the team is very selective here with which grapes go into this wine and I think that is obvious when you taste the wine.
+Of the wines we tasted, one of my favorites was the Ten Oaks Russian River Pinot Noir.
+It was a bit jammier with darker fruit (my style) and the Pommard clone.
+Winemaker Dan is very selective with which grapes go into this wine.
+And, I think that is obvious when you taste the wine.
 Retail $72.

-I also really loved the Anderson Valley Pinot Noir, which was both smooth and silky, but had lovely spice to it.
+I also really loved the Anderson Valley Pinot Noir.
+It was both smooth and silky but had lovely spice to it.
 This was a Dijon and Martini clone and retails for $72.

 The other wine I really connected with was the Carneros Pinot Noir, Donum’s flagship wine.
 This is made with all Donum Ranch grapes and is very nice, drinkable, and approachable.
-This is truly an ‘everyone’ Pinot Noir with less spice than the Russian River wine and a very nice, even finish.
+Truly, it was an ‘everyone’ Pinot Noir with less spice than the Russian River wine and a very nice, even finish.
 This is also $72 and a great option for someone wanting a smoother, more approachable Pinot Noir.

 That’s a wrap.
-A huge thank you to Donum Estate for the incredible visit, tour, and tasting.
-And a thanks to Audi on Demand for partnering with me on this post by sharing their amazing Audi on Demand new service currently offered in San Francisco only with me to try.
+A huge thank you to The Donum Estate Winery for the incredible visit, tour, and tasting.
+And, thanks to Audi on Demand for partnering with me on this post.
+They shared their amazing Audi on Demand service currently offered in San Francisco only to try.
 Read more about Audi on Demand and see how you can save 20% trying the Audi on Demand App here.